-Protect the outboard end of the flap from any excess resin or flock by covering it in brown packing tape.
-For each wing, mix a 280g batch of resin, and divide into a 240g batch and a 40g batch.
-Add flock to the 240g batch of resin and mix it in thoroughly.
+Blow away any dust on the wing and pre-mold strip with compressed air.
+For each wing, mix a 200g batch of resin, and divide into a 160g batch and a 40g batch.
+Add flock to the 160g batch of resin and mix it in thoroughly.
 Apply a layer of flock to the recess on the wing - the layer should be around 3 to 5mm above the level of the wing.

-Using the 40g batch of resin, coat the curved part of the wing and the front of the curved rib on the pre-mould strip, then apply a D-shaped layer of flock to the bottom of the curved rib - the layer should be as wide as the bottom of the curve and about 10mm deep.
+Using the 40g batch of resin, coat the curved part of the wing and the edge of the curved section on the pre-mould strip, then apply a D-shaped layer of flock to the bottom of the curved rib - the layer should be as wide as the bottom of the curve and about 6-8mm deep.